kiraaziz/mangahook-api/docs/src/content/docs/singlemanga.md

 ---
 title: Get Manga Detail
-description: Follow these detailed steps to set up the Manga Hook API and Next.js client application on your local machine.
-This guide assumes you have Git, Node.js, and npm installed.
+description: Unlock detailed insights into specific manga and chapters with the Manga Detail API endpoints.
+Utilize /api/manga/:id to retrieve comprehensive details about a particular manga using its unique identifier.
+Access chapter-specific information through /api/manga/:id/:ch, providing details on chapter titles, associated images, and more.
+Seamlessly integrate these endpoints into your applications to elevate the manga reading experience for your users.
+Dive into the world of manga effortlessly by exploring and utilizing these powerful API features.
 ---

 #### Endpoint: `/api/manga/:id`